 If employees work over these hours, they could be subject to overtime.
-The first two hours of overtime must be at least 25% of the employee’s total remuneration.
+The first 2 hours of overtime must be at least 25% of the employee’s total remuneration.
 For every hour afterward, the surcharge cannot be less than 35% an hour.

-Guaranteed Benefits in Peru
+Guaranteed benefits in Peru

-Restrictions for Benefits and Compensation
+Restrictions for benefits and compensation